PoulomiSinha/Assesment/README.md

 7)Select the project -> Run As > JUnit Test (Eclipse/STS)

 Further Improvement :
-1)Use of JPA Repository instaed of inMemory repository.
+1)Use of JPA Repository instead of inMemory repository.
 2)Use error handling classes for errorneous scenerios.
 3)Save the transaction details with transaction date time in a particular table.
 4)Proper Frontend UI will be provided to test manually.
+5)More custom exception scenerios need to be handled.